moocow-the-bovine/dstar-gantry/README.txt

     dstar_cabx_run
-        Specifies which CAB server(s) to start in the container for the action as a whitespace-separated list.
+        Specifies which CAB server(s) to start in the container for the "run" action as a whitespace-separated list.
 CAB server(s) are identified by the file basename up to the first dot (".") of the corresponding configuration file "/dstar/cabx/*.rc".
-Default: "dstar-http-9096".
+Default:
+        "dstar-http-9096".
 Known values:

          dstar-http-9096       - runtime expansion for synchronic German dstar-http-dta-8088   - runtime expansion for historical German